oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * SHOULD respond with ‘Target type not supported’ in the status text.
 * MAY respond with the 500 status code.

+#### 2.3.1.3 ‘Allow ip_net’
+The ‘allow ip_net’ command is required for openc2 producers implementing the SLPF.

+If SLPF consumer implements the 'allow ip_connection' command, then 'allow ip_net' is OPTIONAL.
+If SLPF consumer does not implement 'allow ip_connection' command, then 'allow ip_net' is REQUIRED.

+The command permits traffic as specified by the ip_net property and may a range of IPV4 or IPV6 addresses.
+The addresses specified in the ip_net MUST be treated as a source OR destination address.

+Products that receive but do not implement the ‘allow ip_net’ command:

+* MUST NOT respond with a OK/200.
+* SHOULD respond with the 501 response code
+* SHOULD respond with ‘Target type not supported’ in the status text.
+* MAY respond with the 500 status code.

 ### 2.3.2 ‘Deny’
 ‘Deny’ can be treated as mathematical complement to ‘allow’.
-With the exception of the additional ‘drop_process’ actuator-argument, the targets, specifiers, options and corresponding responses are identical to the two ‘allow’ commands.
+With the exception of the additional ‘drop_process’ actuator-argument, the targets, specifiers, options and corresponding responses are identical to the three ‘allow’ commands.
 Table 2.3-2 summarizes the command arguments that apply to all of the commands consisting of the ‘deny’ action and valid target type.

 Upon receipt of a command with an ARGUMENT that is not supported by the actuator, actuators: